shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 # Prerequisites

-To successfully follow along with this tutorial, you will need a basic knowledge and understanding of blockchain, Solidity smart contracts and React (we will use the Next.js framework) for frontend.
+To successfully follow along with this tutorial, you will need a basic knowledge and understanding of blockchain, Solidity smart contracts and React.

 # Requirements

 - You will need Metamask installed in your browser from the official site <https://metamask.io>.
-- We recommend using the LTS version due to security vulnerabilities in the 12.x branch.
-12.0.1 would be affected.
+- You must have a recent version of Node.js installed.
+We recommend using v14.17.6 LTS for compatibility.

 ### Other technologies used in this tutorial